austephner/Auxtensions/README.md

 * Full documentation including examples

 ### Usage
-1. Download the repository into your `Assets` folder (if downloading from Git)
+1. Download the repository into your `Assets` folder (if downloading from Git).
-2. Import the Flintex namespace
+2. Import the Flintor namespace in any C# file.

 ```c#
 using Flintor;